gcpjedi/google-k8s-workshop-v2/modules/05-deployments-and-health-checks.md

       template:
     ```

-    Your pod definition becomes a template for the newly created deployment.
+    Your Pod definition becomes a template for the newly created Deployment.

-1. Repeat this steps for the `frontend` and `backend` pods.
-Don't forget to change the name of the deployment and the `machLabels` element.
+1. Repeat this steps for the `frontend` and `backend` Pods.
+Don't forget to change the name of the Deployment and the `machLabels` element.

-1. List deployments.
+1. List Deployments.

     ```shell
     kubectl get deployments